RuleWorld/BNG_vscode_extension/README.md

 ## Release Notes

-No releases yet, current working version is 0.2.2.
-The extension currently supports mostly functional highlighting, various snippets and a run button that requires BioNetGen command line interface ([you can get it here](https://github.com/ASinanSaglam/BNG_cli))
+No releases yet, current working version is 0.2.7.
+The extension currently supports mostly functional highlighting, various snippets and a run button that requires BioNetGen command line interface ([you can get it here](https://github.com/ASinanSaglam/BNG_cli)) and very basic plotting support for .gdat/.cdat/.scan files.

 -----------------------------------------------------------------------------------------------------------